-Christian universalism is the belief of the desire and capabilities of Jesus Christ.
+Christian universalism with reconciliation is the belief of the desire and capabilities of Jesus Christ.
 That Jesus Christ came into the world to save all of mankind and not just a small percentage of the population.
 He not only had and has the desire to save all people who have ever lived, but Jesus Christ has now the ability and will be given the means to save all people by God His Father not just now, but in the ages to come.

 1 Corinthians 13:9-13

 9 For we know in part and we prophesy in part.
 10 But when that which is perfect has come, then that which is in part will be done away.
 11 When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.
 12 For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I shall know just as I also am known.
 13 And now abide faith, hope, love, these three; but the greatest of these is love.
 NKJV